ExplainableMachines/group_website/_members/sakhawath_hosain.md

 #   twitter: todo
 ---

-Sakhawath is a Master student working on his thesis on developing a group- and representation-theoretic framework for learning meaningful and interpretable concepts in neural models.
+Sakhawat is a Master student working on his thesis on developing a group- and representation-theoretic framework for learning meaningful and interpretable concepts in neural models.